Phillips Hall #214

 After completing the honors program at Kenyon and graduating with degrees in English and Philosophy, Dr. Allison spent several years working in the Literature department at the National Endowment for the Arts (NEA) in Washington DC.
 He went on to complete his MA in Humanities at the University of Chicago and his Ph.D. in English at the University of California, Berkeley.
 He joined the OWU faculty in 2007.
 Dr. Allison is delighted to find himself, once again, at a small liberal arts school in Ohio with a strong English department—and many other strong departments besides.

 Dr. Allison’s research centers on the relationships between literature, politics, and what we would now call social justice movements, especially in the 19th century.
-He is completing a book entitled Imagining Socialism: Aesthetics, Anti-Politics, and Literature in Britain, 1817-1918, which argues that British socialism is distinguished from other national traditions by its interest in using the resources of the arts to overcome the deadlocks of traditional political practice.
+His book, Imagining Socialism: Aesthetics, Anti-politics, and Literature in Britain, 1817-1918, argues that British socialism is distinguished from other national traditions by its interest in using the resources of the arts and imagination to overcome the deadlocks of traditional political practice.
 In his spare time, he enjoys being made fun of by his two daughters, watching Indiana Pacers basketball, and planning overstuffed itineraries for his next trip to Great Britain.

 Dr. Allison’s focus within the Honors program is on student activities and recruitment.
 He collaborates with the Admissions Office to enroll new Honors students, advises the Student Honors Board, and oversees residential life for Honors students.
-Additionally, he works closely with Drs.
-Downing and Sokolsky to administer the program as whole.
+Additionally, he works closely with Dr. Downing to administer the program as whole.